This doc is about our new Postgres Proxy. If youâre an early Sequin customer, you can find the documentation for our HTTP Proxy here.

 Databases in a private VPC

-Sequin’s Postgres Proxy is globally accessible.
+Sequinâs Postgres Proxy is globally accessible.
 This means that if your database is in a private VPC, it will be reachable from outside that VPC via the Proxy.
-Naturally, your database is still protected by your database’s security rules.
-And the Proxy only opens a tunnel to your database’s host and port.
+Naturally, your database is still protected by your databaseâs security rules.
+And the Proxy only opens a tunnel to your databaseâs host and port.In the near future, weâll support IP whitelisting, so you can specify which IP addresses are allowed to connect to your database.

 FAQ